sugartechllc/PowerwallToChords/README.md

 - `poll_secs`: Tesla is queried every `poll_secs`. (_pypowerwall_ docs say that data is
 cached so that calls will not be made any more often than 5s).
 - `avg_count`: Number of values that are collected, averaged, and then sent to CHORDS.

+## Linux Service

+_linux/powerwalltochords.service_ provides a typical service definition.
+Note how it is using a venv to run a suitable version of python.